ds-lab/EsophagusVisualization/manual/patients_tab.md

 If you mistakenly enter a therapy, you can remove it clicking the "Previous_Therapy_Id" to select the therapy and then clicking "Delete Previous Therapy."

+## Tip

+For easier data entry, use the Tab key on your keyboard to navigate through the data fields.
+After entering information in one field, simply press the Tab key to move to the next field.